KxSystems/docs/docs/interfaces/hdf5/examples.md

 }
 ```

+## Read data and attributes back into kdb+

-* Read the data and attributes written to the file back into kdb+
+Read the data and attributes written to the file back into kdb+.

 ```q
 // Read back the dataset "experiment1_data"